charliecalvert/CloudNotes/Assignments/Linux/LinuxServerComplete.md

 Attach your screenshots directly to your submission.
 Remember:

-- Don't embed screenshots in a Word document
+- Don't embed screenshots in a Word document.
 - Use either PNG or JPG formats
 - Don't zip up your screenshots.
 Attach each one individually.